Obituary of Susan Gratton

 There will be a Funeral Mass for Susan on Friday, November 15, 2019, at Sacred Heart Catholic Church in Boise.
 (Located at 811 S. Latah St.) The service begins at 11:00 A.M.
 Lunch to follow at the church.

 There will be a Celebration of Life for Susan in Kansas City, Missouri, on Saturday, January 4, 2020.
-(More information to follow...)To send flowers to the family of Susan Gratton, please visit Tribute Store
+(More information to follow...)To send flowers to the family or plant a tree in memory of Susan Gratton, please visit Tribute Store